wildfly-extras/wildfly-camel-examples/camel-activemq/README.md

 -------------

 * Maven
-* An application server with WildFly Camel installed
+* An application server with Red Hat Fuse installed
 * An ActiveMQ broker

 Running the example